 Another type of landing page is a click-through landing page.
 It is also known as a product landing page, and it is rather informative because it sheds light on a specific item or service.
 It also includes a call to action button that will lead to the conversion page.

-Product landing pages can also be used to make promotions, as these can help prepare the clients to convert or buy the product.
+Product landing pages can also be used to make promotions and marketing campaigns, as these can help prepare the clients to convert or buy the product.